amazon-braket/amazon-braket-examples/README.md

   * **Superdense coding**

     This tutorial constructs an implementation of the _superdense coding_ protocol, by means of the Amazon Braket SDK.
 Superdense coding is a method of transmitting two classical bits by sending only one qubit.
 Starting with a pair of entanged qubits, the sender (_aka_ Alice) applies a certain quantum gate to their qubit and sends the result to the receiver (_aka_ Bob), who is then able to decode the full two-bit message.

+  * **Quantum Teleportation**

+    This tutorial constructs an implementation of the _quantum teleportation_ protocol using the Amazon Braket SDK.
+Quantum teleportation is a technique for moving quantum states around, even in the absence of a quantum communications channel linking the sender of the quantum state to the recipient.
+Starting with a pair of entanged qubits, the sender (_aka_ Alice) delivers their qubit to the receiver (_aka_ Bob) by only sending classical information.

+  * **Understanding Qubits and Quantum Gates**

+    This tutorial introduces some of the fundemental concepts of quantum computing - qubits, Bloch sphere, quantum gates, superposition and entanglement.
+We also use Amazon Braket SDK and local simulator to explore these concepts.

 ## [advanced_circuits_algorithms] Advanced circuits and algorithms
   * **Grover**